-There are a few spots still available to start in Winter 2018!
-Please get in touch with Julia Schwadron immediately should you have an interest in attending the MFA Interdisciplinary Arts residency this winter.
+There are a few spots still available to start in Winter 2021.
+Please get in touch with Julia Schwadron immediately should you have an interest in attending this winter.